mpace965/polyominoes/README.md

 $ stack exec Polyomino
 ```

-the executable file is built to: `.stack-work/dist/x86_64-osx/Cabal-2.0.1.0/build/Polyomino/Polyomino`
+the executable file is built to: `.stack-work/dist/x86_64-osx/Cabal-2.0.1.0/build/Polyomino/Polyomino` or a similar directory depending on your system and cabal version

 ## Documenting